 A lack of sleep can have a deteriorating impact on your immune system.
 It also affects how rapidly you are able to recover when ill.
 So make sure to protect your growing baby by sleeping at least eight hours a day.

-If possible, try to maintain a consistent sleep schedule to maximize the benefits.
+If possible, try to maintain a consistent sleep schedule to maximize the benefits and get a good night of sleep.
 Body pillows and diffusing essential oils can help you fall asleep more easily!
 Regulating your sleep patterns is key when your body is put through so much physical and psychological stress.
 I definitely recommend getting body or pregnancy pillows to help keep you comfortable and aligned.
+Even 30 minutes a day of additional sleep could be very beneficial.

 Try to keep an exercise routine